-Stinging nettles, Urtica dioica (and also wood nettles or Laportea canadensis, which can be used fairly interchangeably), are an incredible green ally for those with persistent allergies and seasonal symptoms.
-On top of using locally produced bee by-products like honey, royal jelly and pollen to combat allergies, incorporating nettles as a superfood and super-infusion can give springtime allergies a kick in the pollinated pants.
-Mineral rich, incredibly high in iron and chlorophyll, and densely nutritious, nettles are a food-herb and can be consumed in abundance with absolute safety.
+Stinging nettles, Urtica dioica (and also wood nettles or Laportea canadensis, which can be used fairly interchangeably), are an incredible green ally for those with persistent allergies and seasonal sneezes.
+On top of using locally produced bee by-products like honey, royal jelly and pollen to wage war on allergies, incorporating nettles as a superfood and super-infusion can give springtime allergies a kick in the pollinated pants.
+Mineral rich, booming with iron and chlorophyll, and densely nutritious, nettles are a food-herb and can be consumed in abundance.
 Mid-late spring is the optimal time to harvest nettles, when their formic acid content is lower and they are more tender and less fibrous than their summer or autumn selves.

 Nettles are best used as a tonic herb for chronic allergy sufferers.
-Expect to use nettles regularly for one week to one month before realizing significant improvement and relief.
-See Susun Weed’s website for more on this juicy food and medicine.
+Expect to use nettles regularly for one week to one month for it to really do its thing.
+This juicy food-meets-superfood powerhouse is potent.
 Need nettles?

-Rusty on the exact process of making a full-strength medicinal herbal infusion?
-Lucky for you, it takes less than the time it takes to brush your teeth, and we’ll remind you how simple it is in this article in one of our earlier newsletters.
-Check out our archived newsletter for a recipe for a rich Russian Nettle Tonic to get even more nettles into your life.
+Rusty on the exact process of making a full-strength beneficial herbal infusion?
+Lucky for you, it takes less than the time it takes to brush your teeth, and we’ll remind you how simple it is in our informative how-to here.
+Check out this recipe for a rich Russian Nettle Tonic to get even more nettles into your life.